 Conductors sized according to NFPA 70.

 Internal wiring shall be carried in inter-unit wiring area, which protects the wires.
 The wires shall be bundled, tie-wrapped and secured to metal anchors.
-Wire ties with self sticking tape shall not be permitted.
+Wire ties with self-sticking tape shall not be permitted.

 VACUUM CIRCUIT BREAKERS